Programme Wednesday 25 September 2024

 • Abstract ID# 81 Palliative care awareness and influencing factors in a general population in Japan: a nationally representative cross-sectional survey (INFORM study 2023) - Yu Uneno, Department of Therapeutic Oncology, Graduate School of Medicine, Kyoto University

-• Abstract ID# 333 Timing and predictors of code status documentation among advanced cancer patients who received supportive care by a dedicated medical team - Yves Libert, Institut Jules Bordet, Clinique de Psycho-Oncologie, Université Libre de Bruxelles
+• CANCELLED - Abstract ID# 333 Timing and predictors of code status documentation among advanced cancer patients who received supportive care by a dedicated medical team - Yves Libert, Institut Jules Bordet, Clinique de Psycho-Oncologie, Université Libre de Bruxelles

 15:00-15:30